Charlie Kirk’s 'renting class' prophecy resurfaces as Trump, Mamdani focus on affordability

 Speaking on NBC News' 'Meet the Press', Mamdani said that the description still stood, but stressed that the meeting presented an opportunity to work together on the cost-of-living crisis facing New Yorkers.

 When asked about the “despot” remark, Trump brushed it off.
-“I’ve been called much worse,” he said, adding he believed Mamdani might change his mind once they begin working together.
+“I’ve been called much worse,” he said, adding that he believed Mamdani could change his mind once they began working together.

 MORE STORIES